drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		]
 	) <pfinsert_alg>

-	Once the preperation step is completed, which makes up the majority of the compute for point insertion procedure @timeDistrib_plt we can now actually insert the points which have been pickout out.
+	Once the preparation step is completed, which makes up the majority of the compute for point insertion procedure @timeDistrib_plt we can now actually insert the points which have been pick out.
 The logic is mostly consistent as in @s_pointinsertion_img but needs to be adapted in order for it to be parallelized.

-	For the creation and rewriting involved in making the 3 new traingles stays the same except two things.
+	For the creation and rewriting involved in making the 3 new triangles stays the same except two things.
 First of which the locations in which the new triangles are written in need cannot be simply written to the next unwritten location in the list of triangle structs.
-A simple map can be created once we know how manya triangles will need to split.
+A simple map can be created once we know how many triangles will need to split.
 We use the index of each thread to identify where we will place each newly created two triangles as we still overwrite the existing triangle with one of the new triangles that it is split into.
 We can use the following expression to know where to start writing the two new triangles $"nTri" + 2*"idx"$ where $"nTri"$ represents the current number of triangles in the